Chalk Paint Prep For A Smoother Finish

 Now, you can certainly chalk paint furniture without having an electric sander, consider it if you do quite a bit of sanding.
 In my opinion, electric sanders are a “blast” to use and really come in handy for prepping an extremely beat up piece of furniture.
 Simple electric sanders are available for a pretty low price.
 If it is in your budget, I’d recommend it!
 Above all, electric sanders reduce the muscle needed to sand down a piece of furniture because they do the hard work for you!

 Different sizes and types of electric sanders are available.
 For small jobs, I’d recommend a random orbital sander, a palm sander or a small detail sander.
-I have a random orbital sander that I bought at Wal-Mart for less than $20.
-So far, it does the job and it is very easy to use! https://www.walmart.com/ip/Hyper-Tough-2-5-Amp-Orbital-Sander-AQ20036G/787255254.
+I have an old random orbital sander that does a good job that I got from Walmart – the HyperTough sander for less than $20.
+I don’t know that it is still available.

 Hand Sanding Products